sin5678/inav_cn_wiki/iNavFlight-Missions.md

 Bluetooth is the easiest solution to get working with minimal effort.
 A cheap HC-06 BT module is all that is needed (the phone or laptop built-in BT is used on the ground station).
 It's disadvantage is the range, for most users data loss / dropout will occur over 20m.
 It's thus useful for testing out configurations, but for many users the limitation of range will call for another solution.

+## 3DR

+3DR radios operate in the regionally unlicensed 433Mhz and 915Mhz.
+They are widely available from online retailers.
+Detailed documentation is available at from [Ardupilot.org](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html).
+There is a fork of the firmware available for the MSP (Multiwii Serial Protocol) used by iNav https://github.com/stronnag/SiK-MSP.

 # Telemetry Protocols
 ## MSP - MultiWii Serial Protocol
 ## LTM - Light Telemetry